jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **init ctm conc**:
         - Type: Number [List]
         - Default: 0 for all contaminants
-        - Description: Initial concentrations of simulated contaminants (specified in [Project](###project) component) for the return sub-system of the simple AHS.
-Must match the size of contaminant inputs in [Project](###project) component.
+        - Description: Initial concentrations of simulated contaminants (specified in [Project](#project) component) for the return sub-system of the simple AHS.
+Must match the size of contaminant inputs in [Project](#project) component.

     ── Filters ──
     - **OA filter**:
         - Type: Filter element [Item]
         - Default: None
-        - Description: Outdoor air filter which affects the air brought in by the simple AHS from outside the building.
+        - Description: Outdoor air filter element which affects the air brought in by the simple AHS from outside the building.
     - **Rec filter**:
         - Type: Filter element [Item]
         - Default: None
-        - Description: Recirculation air filter which affects the return air being circulated back through the simple AHS.
+        - Description: Recirculation air filter element which affects the return air being circulated back through the simple AHS.
 - **Outputs**:
     - **ahs**:
         - Type: Air handling system [Item]